 6. Treat Overnight

-Lastly, to give your skin some extra love, incorporate our Lotus Detoxifying Overnight Treatment into your routine.
-This luxurious creamy treatment works, while you sleep, to repair dry skin and detoxify the pores.
-Apply a generous layer to the face and neck area before bed, massaging deeply into the skin.
+Lastly, to give your skin some extra love, incorporate our Marine Flower Peptide Night Cream into your routine.
+This luxurious creamy night cream works while you sleep, to repair dry skin and hydrate your complexion.
+Apply a layer to the face and neck area before bed, massaging deeply into the skin.
 You will wake up with skin that looks rejuvenated and restored.

-With this routine, we feel confident that you can shrink pores and tackle the visible signs of aging.
+With this routine, we feel confident that you can tackle the visible signs of aging.
 Do you have any additional products you would include?
 What other pore size concerns do you have?
 Let us know in the comments or join the conversation on social media.

-This article was originally written by Jen Wynn in September 2018.
+This article was originally written in September 2018.